Sprayxe/IniReflector/README.md

 If this wasn't already enough, the script supports providing descriptions for settings which will be auto-generated when a setting value is serialized.

 # Setting up a config class
-Class fields/properties (must be instance members and properties must have a setter) that represent a .ini setting need to be marked with the\
+Class fields/properties (non-static, non-read-only) that represent a .ini setting need to be marked with the\
 `IniReflectorValue(string sectionName = null, string name = null, object defaultValue = null, string description = null)` attribute:
 - `sectionName`: The section of the setting.
 If `null`, see the `IniReflectorSection` attribute below.
 - `name`: The name of the setting in the .ini.
 If `null`, it defaults to the name of the field/property.